quentin lazzareschi

 Ce projet a été mené dans le cadre du programme Résidences Vertes du ministère de la Culture, avec le soutien de la DRAC PACA.
 Il a été porté par l’association Les Augures, qui œuvre à la transformation écologique du secteur culturel en soutenant des démarches responsables, durables et solidaires.

-This long vertical choregraphy comes as a concluding project to my research with ESAAA / Effondrement des Alpes, about the possible futures of climbing, the protected areas of Ailefroide and the Écrins national parc and links between mountain activities and aesthetic practices.
+This long vertical choreography extends my research within ESAAA / Effondrement des Alpes, engaging questions around the futures of climbing, protected mountain areas, and the relationships between alpine practices and aesthetic forms.

-The trace of the route was visible as we go along, drawn with marker on a large print of the relief, in the exhibition "le visiteur, l'obstacle, la grâce" at CAC, Briançon.
+The route itself first appeared as a trace, drawn progressively with marker on a large relief print and presented in the exhibition "Le visiteur, l’obstacle, la grâce" at the Conteporary Art Center of Briançon.

-Subplots_01ew : An edelweiss artificial grown experiment, with Jacob Bertilsson, IRL é RL, MAC, Lyon.
+Subplots_01ew : An edelweiss artificial grown experiment, with Jacob Bertilsson, IRL é RL, Lyon Museum of Contemporary Art.

 -